 - Try adding a light brown to the trim while painting the walls a beautiful blue in Blue Heron.
 Paint your cabinets in a warm taupe for a dynamic room with beachy charm.
 Colour combination shown here.

 If you choose to add colour through your floor or ceiling stick to neutral styles with organic undertones, nature–greens, blues, and warm browns.
 Ceramic graphic tile, outspoken patterns, and wood flooring are all options that add colour and contrast well with muted greys and beige tones.

 Consider adding some colour to your ceiling.
 This is another safe way to add color to your bathroom renovation and contributes nicely to the overall atmosphere.
 You can accomplish this in a couple different ways.
 Your most trustworthy option is to simply add a few drops of your current colour to white.
 However you could go bold with a darker hue that creates an infinite feeling, like being nestled under the stars at night.

-Whether you decide to add color to your bathroom renovation by painting a feature wall, painting your cabinets, or integrating colourful floors or a a ceiling you’ll make a visual impact that leaves you and your guests feeling more vibrant.
-Allow the colour to tie your design together so even if it’s a splash, it make just enough of a statement to add some personality.
+Whether you decide to add color to your bathroom renovation by painting a feature wall, painting your cabinets, or integrating colourful floors or a ceiling you’ll make a visual impact that leaves you and your guests feeling more vibrant.
+Allow the colour to tie your design together so that even if it’s a splash, it makes just enough of a statement to add some personality.

 If you need some help putting together your bathroom ideas, give us a call or shoot us a message.
 We can help you with your design, choosing the best materials and ultimately making your bathroom renovation exactly what you were dreaming of.
 Just need some inspiration?
 Check out Houzz for the latest trends and DIY tips.